Ircama/ELM327-emulator/README.md

 The plugin named *task_erase_memory.py* shows how to use the `start()` and `run()` methods, as well as `Tasks.RETURN.CONTINUE` which simulates a certain function processing time.

-The plugin named *task_ecu_11F1.py* is an example of memory map run at the first usage of the 11F1 ECU.
+The plugin named [task_ecu_11F1.py](elm/plugins/task_ecu_11F1.py) is an example of memory map run at the first usage of the 11F1 ECU.
 The *task_mt05_...* plugins assume that the memory map structures are already instantiated by the ECU task.

 ### Helper functions

-The helper function `self.task_request_matched(request)` checks whether the request in the argument (typically returned by `self.multiline_request()`) matches the original request that invoked the task.
+Within a task, the helper function `self.task_request_matched(request)` checks whether the request in the argument (typically returned by `self.multiline_request()`) matches the original request that invoked the task.
 This is because a task might be called more times if remaining active; this function can for instance differentiate a possible TesterPresent check (which can be forwarded to the standard processor) from the task request (which can be processed within the task, without forwarding it).

 The helper functions `self.HD(header)`, `self.SZ(size)`, `self.DT(data)`, `self.AW(data)`, `self.NA(data)` and `self.PA(data)` support the generation of an XML response, similarly to the functions used in the dictionary.